rakeshravidata/Pudhina/index.md

 flight logs for the year of 2015.
 Implemented a framework that used a separate model for each level of the high-cardinality categorical variable which shaved the execution time by 80%.
 The model’s area under curve in the ROC curve was 0.65.<br>

 <span style="font-weight: bold;"> <span style="color:black">4.
 Application of Bayesian Ensebmbles in Cybersecurity</span> <span style="float: right; "> 2018</span> </span><br>
-Implemented a Bayesian Regressive Additive Trees on cybersecurity data set using backfitting Markov Chain Monte Carlo algorithm that generates samples from a posterior<br>
+Implemented a Bayesian Regressive Additive Trees on cybersecurity data set( <a href="https://www.stratosphereips.org/datasets-ctu13/">Dataset</a>) using backfitting Markov Chain Monte Carlo algorithm that generates samples from a posterior<br>